Change Expectations > Change Technology > Change Healthcare

 Former Principal Enterprise Architect, Kaiser Permanente

-Mr. Robkin has been developing cutting-edge, mission-critical computer applications for more than 20 years as a programmer, systems architect, and executive.
+Mr. Robkin has been developing mission-critical computer applications for more than 20 years as a programmer, systems architect, and executive.
 At Hughes, GM-Europe and Kaiser Permanente, he programmed one of the first photo-realistic real-time computer generated imagery systems, defined protocol standards for the first massively multi-participant real-time simulation, and developed the world's largest medical imaging enterprise architecture.
+Mr. Robkin was a founding member of the Board of Directors and Treasurer of the Continua Health Alliance.